Chinese Communist Revolution: Japanese surrender and attempted negotiations

 During negotiations, Chiang's main offer was to move from the second stage of Sun Yat-Sen's stages of unification (KMT tutelage) to the third stage (constitutional government).
 Mao and Zhou Enlai, on the other hand, were willing to recognize Chiang as de jure President of China in return for de facto autonomy in the provinces of Shanxi, Shandong, Hebei, Rehe, and Chahar.
 They would be willing to join and support a KMT-led coalition government, but wanted to maintain separate armed forces in their provinces.
 Both sides criticized the other as unreasonable.
 Chiang viewed the degree of local autonomy requested by the Communists as a regression to the Warlord Era, and was not willing to sacrifice his goal of reunification.
-The Communists, on the other hand, suspected they would be massacred if they laid down their arms.
+The CCP, on the other hand, suspected they would be massacred if they laid down their arms.
 Both sides eventually signed the Double Tenth Agreement, but this was mostly for show and the major issues were left unresolved.
-Negotiations between Chiang and Zhou would continue in Nanking, but Mao returned to Yunnan.
+Negotiations between Chiang and Zhou would continue in Nanjing, but Mao returned to the Yan'an Soviet.

 The outbreak of fighting in Manchuria (see next section) proved to Ambassador Hurley that negotiations had failed, and he resigned in disgust.
 He was replaced by General George Marshall, who arrived in China on 20 December 1945.
 The goal of the Marshall Mission was to bring both parties into a coalition government, with the hope that a strong, non-Communist China would act as a bulwark against the encroachment of the Soviet Union.
 Marshall drew both sides into negotiations which would drag on for more than a year.
 No significant agreements were reached, as both sides used the time to further prepare themselves for the ensuing conflict.